ops-gaurav/azure-storage-backup/README.md

 > 1. You can also use es5 syntax.
 The one provided in examples is es6 example.
 But you can simply replace the `import` syntax with the nodejs es5 `require`.
 > 2. The plugin is using Promises rather than callbacks.
+> 3. In order to use Table services.
+Both accounts needs to be <b>General Purpose Account</b>.
+That is defined at the time of creating a storage account.

 ## Usage
 1. Install using the following command<br/>